-SHLP Analogs: Our founders and their academic collaborators discovered several other peptides encoded within the mitochondrial genome with a similar origin to humanin; we refer to these as small humanin-like peptides, or SHLPs.
-In cancer treatment models conducted by our founders and their collaborators, both in cell culture and in mice, SHLP-6 demonstrated suppression of cancer progression via mechanisms involving both suppression of tumor angiogenesis (blood vessel development) and induction of apoptosis (cancer cell death).
-There is preclinical evidence to suggest that SHLP-2 has protective effects against neuronal toxicity.
-Certain of the SHLP studies were published in a research paper entitled "Naturally occurring mitochondrial-derived peptides are age-dependent regulators of apoptosis, insulin sensitivity, and inflammatory markers," which appeared in the April 2016 edition of the journal Aging.
+SHLP Analogs: Our founders and their academic collaborators discovered several MDPs encoded within the mitochondrial genome; we refer to these as small humanin-like peptides, or SHLPs.
+In cancer treatment models in cell culture and in mice, SHLP-6 demonstrated suppression of cancer progression via mechanisms involving both suppression of tumor angiogenesis (blood vessel development) and induction of apoptosis (cancer cell death).
+There is also research evidence to suggest that SHLP-2 has protective effects against neuronal toxicity.
+Certain of the SHLP studies were published in a research paper entitled "Naturally occurring mitochondrial-derived peptides are age-dependent regulators of apoptosis, insulin sensitivity, and inflammatory markers."